Searching...

 No results found.
 Please try modifying your search.

-My name is Tiffany Consolazio, at a young age I was diagnosed with Hypertrophic Cardiomyopathy.
-Over the years my condition has progressed and at just 28 years old, I am waiting for a heart transplant.
-I was officially listed for transplant at the Hospital of the University of Pennsylvania in August.
-I was diagnosed with end stage heart failure, which means my heart simply isn’t keeping up with the demands of the rest of my body anymore.
-My only chance at a long and healthy life is a transplant.
+My name is Tiffany Burton, at a young age I was diagnosed with Hypertrophic Cardiomyopathy.
+Over the years my condition progressed and at just 28 years old, I received a heart transplant at the Hospital of the University of Pennsylvania in August of 2017.
+I was unfortunately rehospitalized in June of 2020 with a serious case of rejection and infection.
+After another 6 weeks of treatments, I was finally well enough to be discharged.

 Updates (7)